In this step you will enable the user to insert new data into the xDepartments table.

 Message Msgtxt('Error inserting department')

 Note: The INSERT command has other parameters that are not shown in the editor when they have a default value.
-The INSERT command you have created looks like this with default values shown:
+The INSERT command you have created looks like this with default parameter values shown:

 INSERT FIELDS(#FORMDATA) TO_FILE(xDepartments) IO_STATUS(*STATUS) IO_ERROR(*ABORT)